EVOS Esports: Honours

+Disbanded teams

 League of Legends

 EVOS Esports' League of Legends team competes in the Vietnam Championship Series (VCS), the highest level of competitive League of Legends in Vietnam.
 In the VCS 2018 Spring Split, EVOS finished first in the regular season, ending with a 12–2 record.
-Their placement in the regular season secured EVOS a finals bye in playoffs, where they beat GIGABYTE Marines 3–2, qualifying them for the 2018 Mid-Season Invitational (MSI).
+Their placement in the regular season secured EVOS a finals bye in the playoffs, where they beat GIGABYTE Marines 3–2, qualifying them for the 2018 Mid-Season Invitational (MSI).

 In the MSI 2018 main event qualifiers, EVOS beat SuperMassive eSports 3–1 to secure a spot in the main event.
-EVOS ended the main event at MSI 2018 with a 2–8 record, failing to qualify for playoffs.
+EVOS ended the main event at MSI 2018 with a 2–8 record, failing to qualify for the playoffs.

-EVOS' long time mid laner Đoàn "Warzone" Văn Ngọc Sơn retired from professional play on 15 September 2018 and became a streamer for the organisation.
+EVOS' longtime mid-laner Đoàn "Warzone" Văn Ngọc Sơn retired from professional play on 15 September 2018 and became a streamer for the organisation.
 He was replaced by Võ "Petland" Huỳnh Quang Huy and Lê "Dia1" Phú Quý in preparation for the VCS 2019 Spring Split.

-EVOS placed third in the regular season with a 9–5 record, qualifying for playoffs.
-In the first round of playoffs, EVOS defeated Friends Forever 3–2 in a close series, and in the second round EVOS defeated Sky Gaming 3–1, moving on to face Phong Vũ Buffalo in the finals, which they lost 1–3.
+EVOS placed third in the regular season with a 9–5 record, qualifying for the playoffs.
+In the first round of the playoffs, EVOS defeated Friends Forever 3–2 in a close series, and in the second round EVOS defeated Sky Gaming 3–1, moving on to face Phong Vũ Buffalo in the finals, which they lost 1–3.
 EVOS disbanded its League of Legends division on 7 December 2020.